About

 My work is for Clients who want to understand their garden, make space for nature and who value thoughtful design over quick fixes.

-My approach is collaborative and transparent — I take time to understand what you need, how you want to feel, and what will truly work for your lifestyle and the space you have.
+My approach is collaborative and transparent.
+I take time to understand what you need, how you want to feel, and what will work best for your lifestyle and the space you have.

-I offer design-only services, and can also support you through the build process with trusted landscapers.
+I offer design-only services but, I can also support you through the build process with trusted landscapers.

 For me, garden design is a perfect combination of problem solving, technical understanding and creativity.